-Dr Ian Vickers is Principal Researcher at the Centre for Enterprise and Economic Development Research (CEEDR).
+Dr Ian Vickers is a Senior Research Fellow at the Centre for Enterprise & Economic Development Research (CEEDR).
 He has over 20 years experience of researching small and medium size enterprises and economic development policy and has authored a number of academic papers, book chapters and published policy reports for government departments and agencies.
 Within the business school he contributes to teaching in entrepreneurship, small business and research methods, as well as PhD supervision.
 Areas of particular research interest are:

 Bianca Stumbitz (2013) “Social Entrepreneurship Shaped by the Life Course: A Case Study of Older Social Entrepreneurs”

-Abdullah Al Faruq: "Understanding Social Enterprise Growth: The Case of Bangladesh"
+Abdullah Al Faruq (2015) “Understanding Social Enterprise Growth: The Case of Bangladesh”

-Ricardo Raimundo: "Learning Processes in High Growth SMEs: the Portuguese Case"
+Ricardo Raimundo (2016) “Learning Processes in High Growth SMEs: the Portuguese Case”

 Maria Irurita: “Fostering innovation between social enterprises: the role of peer learning, networking and trust”

 Lisa Anne Borley: “The role of the environmental health inspection process as a developmental influence on small businesses”

 Joanna Kitchen “Numbers, negotiations and networks: the role of calculative practice in the transition towards sustainability”